UC-HUB-HQ/CGPA_SIMULATOR/README.md

 - `totalNumberOfUnit`: Holds the total number of units.
 - `totalCoursePoint`: Holds the total course points.
 - `cgpaValue`: Holds the calculated CGPA value.
-- `rows`: Holds the dynamically added course rows.
+- `rows`: Holds the dynamically added course rows in an array stored using the useState hook.

 ### Functions